Hannah Montana: Merchandising

 In December 2006, Disney released its first line of merchandise linked to Hannah Montana, which included clothing, jewelry, toys, and dolls; the line of clothing duplicated outfits Hannah wears in the series.
 A line of video games was also developed; the first, Hannah Montana, was released on the Nintendo DS on October 5, 2006.
 By February 2008, the Hannah Montana franchise had become so profitable Disney convened an "80-person, all-platform international meeting" to discuss its future.
 Disney's 2008 annual report to shareholders listed the brand as one of the leading contributors to growth across the company.
 MSNBC estimated the Hannah Montana franchise was worth $1 billion by the end of 2008.
 The program was a commercially successful franchise for Disney Channel.

 Potential spin-off

 In 2011, Billy Ray Cyrus had said he wanted to produce a prequel series.
 Hollywood Life reported in 2020 that a potential prequel about Miley Stewart's rise to fame as a pop singer, with another child actor playing the character, was being discussed for Disney+.
 Billy Ray Cyrus again expressed his interest in being involved, while reports said Miley Cyrus would not be.

+Hannah Montana 20th Anniversary Special

+The anniversary television special Hannah Montana 20th Anniversary Special was released on Disney+ and Hulu on March 24, 2026.
+It was filmed in front of a studio audience and hosted by podcaster Alex Cooper.
+The special was produced by HopeTown Entertainment and Unwell Productions.
+Ashley Edens served as showrunner, with Cyrus, Tish Cyrus-Purcell, Cooper, and Matt Kaplan as executive producers.
+Selena Gomez and Chappell Roan made appearances as special guests.
+For the special, Cyrus performed "The Best of Both Worlds", "This Is the Life", and "The Climb" to invited fans, and debuted a new song entitled "Younger You".
+The special received 6.3 million viewers in its first three days of streaming.